indiesquidge/idiomatic-redux/README.md

 create it, you need to specify the *reducer* that tells how state is updated with actions

-*view* - the UI layer of this pattern, usually React
+*view* - the UI layer of this pattern (usually React, but doesn't have to be)

-### Reducer Composition

-A common pattern used in Redux that has different *reducers* specify how different parts of the *state* tree are updated in response to *acitons*.
-*Reducers* are normal JavaScript functions, so they can call other *reducers* to delegate and abstract away handling of updates of some parts of the *state* they manage.
-The updates are then combined into one larger state object.

-This is a pervasive pattern in Redux development, and can be applied many times, and while there is still a single top-level *reducer* managing the state of the application, it is convenient to express it as many *reducers* calling each other, each contributing to a part of the *state* tree.

-This pattern is so common that Redux exports a `combineReducers` function who's signature will take a single object argument—which is a mapping between the *state* field names and the *reducers* managing them—and will return the top level *reducer* function.

-> It is a useful convention to always name your *reducers* after the *state*
-> keys they manage.

-Reducer Composition helps scale Redux development because different people on the team can work on different *reducers*, handling the same actions, without running into each other and causing merge conflicts.

-### Redux Store
+## Redux Store

 The *store* has three important methods:

 1. `getState()` - retrieves current *state* of the Redux *store*

-2. `dispatch(action: Object)` - let's you call actions to change the *state*
+2. `dispatch(action: Object): ` - let's you dispatch actions to change the
+application *state*

 3. `subscribe(callback: Function)` - let's you register a callback that the *store* will call anytime an *action* has been dispatched, allowing you to update your UI to reflect the current application state

 Any *state* change is caused by a `store.dispatch()` call somewhere in a React component.
 When an *action* is dispatched, the *store* calls the *reducer* it